OpenGamma/Strata/eclipse/README.md

 #### Installation steps

 1. Download Eclipse
- - We recommend using the Classic download of Eclipse as it has less bloat than other builds.
- - We have tested using Eclipse Luna, http://www.eclipse.org/downloads/
+ - We have tested using Eclipse Neon, and have previously used Luna and Mars
+ - See the [main download page](http://www.eclipse.org/downloads/), selecting a package that includes Maven integration (m2e)
+ - *Internally, we prefer the [basic SDK download](http://download.eclipse.org/eclipse/downloads/) as it has less bloat, but it does require a little more setup, notably the Maven integration (m2e) plugin*

-2. Obtain the OpenGamma source code
+2. Obtain the Strata source code
  - This can be obtained by cloning the git repository using `git clone https://github.com/OpenGamma/Strata.git`

 3. Install and Start Eclipse